GRADUATE EDUCATION IN EMERGENCY HEALTH SERVICES

 COMBINED DEGREE PROGRAM

 Students in the EHS undergraduate program who meet specific qualifications may opt for a combined BS/MS degree.
+Application for this program is made during your Junior year of undergraduate study and must be approved by both the Graduate Program Director and the Advisor for your undergraduate degree track.
 Under optimal conditions, this program can be completed in five (5) years.